johnston9/MS3-Shot-Caller/README.md

 - [W3C Markup Validator](https://validator.w3.org/) - [Results](https://github.com/johnston9/MS3-Shot-Caller)
   - W3C "Direct Input" option was used on each html page.
-As Jinja was used throughout the site errors displayed where it was used on each page but no other error displayed.
+As Jinja was used throughout the site errors displayed where it was used on each page but no other error displayed, documentation -folder "w3c-direct-input".
-    When I validated by URL no errors were shown as seen in the screenshot "W3C entire site by URL"
+    When I validated by URL no errors were shown as seen in documentation "w3c-by-url".

 - [W3C CSS Validator](https://jigsaw.w3.org/css-validator/#validate_by_input) - [Results](https://github.com/johnston9/MS3-Shot-Caller)
   - W3C showed no errors and only one warning for the hr rule's background colour being the same as it's colour, which was intentional.

 - [JSHint](https://jshint.com/) - [Results](https://github.com/johnston9/ms2-apis)
   - JSHint was used with "New JavaScript features (ES6)" and "jQuery" checked in the configuration menu.
     All files were clear of errors and warnings.